SantosJGND/Galaxy_KDE_classifier/README.md

 Because we allow for intermediate classes for plotting and to guide other steps of the analysis, population labels are recoded. \n
 In the following section, we shall discuss how to perform a targeted analysis of cluster associations on the data extracted \n during the genome crawl.
-In order to direct this code the user must be know the code-label map produced. code_track.py takes the \n reference file used for the supervised analysis to replicate the codes produced and the colors associated with each code in the \n ideograms.
+In order to direct this code the user must know the code-label map produced. code_track.py takes the \n reference file used for the supervised analysis to replicate the codes produced and the colors associated with each code in the \n ideogram plots.

 ## combining information -- script: gff_Blocksmerge.py